TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-managingspacefordatabasesandpools.md

 # Resolve questions or issues related to space for Azure SQL Database

+### **Fastest way to mitigate low or no free space available**

+* Increase storage, if service tier allows it.
+* Upgrdae to a service tier that can provide more storage.
+* If you are facing issues due to Tempdb being full, you can do a failover to clear tempdb.

+Failover changes the node of a database and moves it to a new node, it is recommended that you do not have any active workload running if you are doing a failover.
+<a href="https://docs.microsoft.com/rest/api/sql/databases(failover)/failover">Failover Rest API</a> can be used to easily failover your Azure SQL database to a new node.

 ### **Calculating database and objects sizes**

 The following query returns the size of your database (in megabytes):